Douppen/junction2023/README.md

 The production deployment can be found at [https://junction2023-datagrabbarna.web.app/](https://junction2023-datagrabbarna.web.app/).

 ## The future vision
-Restorative currently lack some features that we would have liked to have time to implement.
-An connection with the google calender API would have been nice to make it possible for the AI to recommend tasks and input them in google calender.
+Restorative currently lack some features that we deem vital.
+Connection with the google calender API, to make it possible for the AI to recommend tasks and input them in google calender.
 A map implementation with data on the closest places to do pain reliefing theraphy (like acupuncture) would have been nice.

-** More thorough information available in the readME**
+** More information available in the readME**